 What to buy for the coffee enthusiast who has everything?
 Well, they probably don’t quite have everything they need to make great coffee.
 Here are some more ideas:

 - Filter coffee machine – filter coffee is making a slow-and-steady comeback, with pour-over machines often delivering delicious results, while budget-friendly models can still make great coffee without a big investment.
-See our filter coffee machine reviews for our top picks.
+See our guide to buying the best filter coffee machine.

 - Coffee grinder – for someone who already has a ground coffee machine, a coffee grinder can be just as good as the bean-to-cup machine experience.
 Get advice on buying, and our verdict on the best models ,in our round-up of the best coffee grinders for 2018.